-If you're just not getting what you want to out of Skype, and/or want to see what a different program like Skype has to offer, you may want to delete your Skype account.
-Unfortunately, Skype doesn't exactly make getting rid of your account an easy affair.
-There are two things that you should do if you want to cancel your Skype account: delete your personal information on Skype (which is optional, but useful), and contact Skype's customer service department (which is mandatory).
+If you're just not getting what you want to out of Skype, and/or want to see what a different program like Skype has to offer, you may want to delete your account.
+Unfortunately, they don't exactly make getting rid of your account an easy affair.
+There are two things that you should do if you want to cancel your account: delete your personal information on Skype (which is optional, but useful), and contact Skype's customer service department (which is mandatory).

 Log into your Skype program.